betaacid/expo-analytics/README.md

 Your React Native app's screen resolution, app name, app ID, app version and multiple other parameters will be automatically resolved and sent with each hit or event.

+For SDK 44+ support you will need to provide the `clientId` in the form a UUID as `Constants.installationId` has been deprecated.
+You should generate and store this where appropriate for the platform and provide the value as the second argument.

 ##### Hits

 Sending page hits or screen hits is done by constructing a new `PageHit` or `ScreenHit` instance and passing it to the `hit` function of an `Analytics` instance.